Connect to a CockroachDB Standard Cluster

 • Cloud-provider-specific peer networking options:

-• Google Cloud Platform (GCP) VPC Peering or Private Service Connect (Preview)
+• Google Cloud Platform (GCP) Private Service Connect (Preview)

 • Amazon Web Services (AWS) Privatelink